treeverse/lakeFS/docs/security/rbac.md

 {: .note}
 > RBAC is available on [lakeFS Cloud]({% link cloud/index.md %}) and [lakeFS Enterprise]({% link enterprise/index.md %}).
->
-> If you're using the open source version of lakeFS then the [ACL-based authorization mechanism](access-control-lists.html) is an alternative to RBAC.

 {% include toc.html %}